jasny/sso/README.md

 redirects the client back to the broker.

 The broker can create the same link hash using the token (from the cookie), the broker id and the broker secret.
-When doing requests, it passes that has as session id.
+When doing requests, it passes that hash as a session id.

 The server will notice that the session id is a link and use the linked session.
 As such, the broker and client are using the same session.
 When another broker joins in, it will also use the same session.